 An additional diagnostic has been developed to unfold the relationship between frequency and angle of the FEL radiation.
-This diagnostic employs the use of an adjustible slit, two cylindrical lenses for focusing, a set of gratings, and a CCD (charge coupled device) camera.
-A slice of the FEL ouput is passed through the slits, then focused onto the gratings ( $1200 \text{ in}^{-1}$ ).
-The resulting raw image displays the photon beam with frequency along one axis, and transverse angle along the other axis.
-The double-differential spectrometer is calibrated with the spectral lines of a commercial Argon lamp.
-The resultant is a direct study of the intensity of the beam presented in the familiar form, $\frac{d^2I}{d\omega d\theta_y}$ , the double differential spectrum.
+This diagnostic employs the use of an adjustible slit, two cylindrical lenses for focusing, a set of gratings, and a CCD.
+A slice of the FEL ouput is passed through the slits, then focused onto the gratings (1200 in-1).
+The resulting image displays the photon beam with frequency along one axis, and transverse angle along the other axis.
+The double-differential spectrometer is calibrated with the spectral lines of an Argon lamp.
+The resultant outcome is a direct study of the intensity of the beam presented in a most familiar form, $\frac{d^2I}{d\omega d\theta}$ , the double differential spectrum.
+Some recent data of this diagnostic is shown in Fig. 2.

-Some recent data of this diagnostic is shown in Fig. 3.
-This data was retrieved from a preliminary prototype of the double differential spectrometer that did not contain focusing lenses; the raw image on the CCD camera had adequate brightness.
-The overall parabolic structure of the beam, from red shifting, in $(\theta, \omega)$ space is evident, with even richer multi-mode patterns also present.
+Some recent data of this diagnostic is shown in Fig. 2.
+The overall parabolic structure of the beam in $(\theta, \omega)$ space is evident, with even richer multi-mode patterns also present.

-Figure 3: The overall parabolic structure (left) is clear in the images from the double differential spectrometer; here, the angle is represented along the horizontal axis and the frequency along the vertical.
+Figure 2: The overall parabolic structure (left) is clear in the images from the double differential spectrometer, where the angle is represented along the horizontal axis and the frequency along the vertical.
 More exotic and richer structures have also been observed (right).

-Start-to-end simulations have been carried out to examine these results further.
+Start-end simulations have been carried out to examine

+these results further.
 The GENESIS post-processing unit has been upgraded to compute the double differential spectrum for the experimental parameters at VISA.
-Preliminary runs display the aforementioned parabolic structure and even some higher order modes are apparent, confirming the dual lasing modes observed in the previous runs (Fig. 4).
+Preliminary runs display the aforementioned parabolic structure and even some higher order modes are apparent, confirming the dual lasing modes observed in previous runs (Fig. 3).

-Figure 4: Output from a GENESIS simulation confirms the parabolic nature observed in VISA.
+Figure 3: Output from a GENESIS simulation confirms the parabolic nature observed in VISA.
 Angles lie along the horizontal axis, frequencies along the vertical.